stacklane/docs/🗄/Article/models/forms.md

 A message object associated with the field, with properties `.type` and `.value`.
 Always defined if `invalid == true`.
+These messages are intended to be seen by the user submitting the form, and next to the field itself, for example: "Fill out this field".

 ## readable